-This article demonstrates how to work with projects in MapTiler Desktop.
-It explains saving and loading project files in the MapTiler Desktop PRO version.
+This article demonstrates how to work with projects in MapTiler Engine.
+It explains saving and loading project files in the MapTiler Engine PRO version.

 Since some of the application settings get saved with the project, they also get loaded with it.
 This means some of your settings may be overwritten by loading a project.
 Read more in the settings article.

-A project in MapTiler Desktop is a work in progress process of turning an image into a map tile.
-You can set the default project files location in the application settings.
+A project in MapTiler Engine is a work-in-progress process of turning an image into a map tile.
+You can set the default project file location in the application settings.

-The default save format is MapTiler Desktop Project file with .mtp extension.
-It consists of a set of commands for MapTiler Desktop.
+The default save format is MapTiler Engine Project file with .mtp extension.
+It consists of a set of commands for MapTiler Engine.
 The file can be opened in any text editor and particular commands are here visible in a human-readable form, as in the example:

 If you decide to start over while working on your project, you can start a new project using "File -> New project".
 If there are changes detected, you'll be prompted to save your unsaved work.